-The American Language and Culture Center offers intensive English language instruction and culture study from September through July.
+The American Language and Culture Center offers intensive English language instruction and culture study year round.
 The center's goals are to equip international students with the language and culture skills that will enable them to successfully enter and complete academic programs at New Hampshire College or other colleges and universities in the United States.
-A variety of proven theme instructional methods is used to meet individual needs and instructional goals.
+A variety of proven instructional methods are used to meet individual needs and instructional goals.
 An essential aspect of ALCC's program is its theme-based curriculum.
 Carefully coordinated skill areas of listening, reading, writing, speaking and structure focus around topics of general interest.
-The fall term includes such topics as study skills, business management, occupational knowledge, marketing; the spring semester topics are human rights, sports, health, business communications, criminal justice, and the environment; summer topics include travel and tourism. banking, United States history, and literature.
+The fall semester includes such topics as study skills, business management, occupational knowledge, marketing; the spring semester topics are human rights, sports, health, business communications, criminal justice, and the environment; summer topics include travel and tourism, consumer economics and United States history.